Subject: Human Subject Research

 d.
 Result in a congenital anomaly/birth defect; or

 e.
-Represent other significant hazards or potentially serious harm to research subjects or others, in the opinion of the investigators.
+Represent other significant hazards or potentially serious harm to research subjects or others, in the opinion of the investigators. - Unexpected Serious Adverse Events are those that have not been described in the:

 a.
 Package insert for a given drug or investigator’s brochure (for FDA investigational agents);